Loitering for the Purpose of Prostitution – Penal Code 653.22

-- suspect had been convicted of a prostitution related crime, such as lewd conduct in public, within the past 5 years, or
+- suspect had been convicted of a prostitution-related crime, such as lewd conduct in public, within the past five years, or

-- suspect did engage in any other the above described acts within the last 6 months as police are often familiar with repeat offenders on their beat.
+- suspect did engage in any other the above-described acts within the last six months as police are often familiar with repeat offenders on their beat.